sandeshShahapur/ADeveloperHasNoName/content/blogs/What_Is_OAuth_(2.0)_Definition,_Use_Cases,_and_How_it_Works.md

 ## Definition

-OAuth (Open Authorization) is a {{< glossary "protocol" >}} that allows a user to grant limited access to their resources on one site to another site without sharing their credentials.
+OAuth (Open Authorization) is a {{< glossary term="protocol" >}} that allows a user to grant limited access to their resources on one site to another site without sharing their credentials.

 ## Use Cases of OAuth 2.0